Slavetomints/slavetomints.github.io/markdown/writeups/2025/vishwactf-2025/cryptography/chaos.md

 ## Back to the Challenge

-Now that we know how `XOR` works, this challenge is pretty simple, the key used in
+Now that we know how `XOR` works, this challenge is pretty simple.
+First off, the function `xor_encrypt` takes the message and turns it into an array of bytes, and then preforms an `XOR` on each byte in the array using the output of `index MOD
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc4NzUyODQ1Ml19
+eyJoaXN0b3J5IjpbMTMzNjg4MTMwM119
 -->